The Amazing Zebras—No Two Zebras Are Alike

 By: Brittany Carrie

 Zebras are a unique species in that they are a horse-like creature comprised of beautiful black and white stripes.
 These stripes, which still remain a mystery on their said purpose, are unique in their own way as no two zebras have the same stripes (Ehler’s-Danlos Society, n.d.a.; National Geographic Kids, n.d.).
 Similar to zebras, individuals with Ehler’s-Danlos Syndrome (EDS) are rare and no two people with EDS are alike which often makes it difficult to diagnose.
 There are a variety of types of EDS, 13 to be exact, which contributes to the challenge of making a more accurate diagnosis (Ehler’s-Danlos Society, n.d.b.).
-But what exactly is EDS and how does it relate to hand therapy?
+But what exactly is EDS and how does it relate to hand therapy (EDS Hands)?
 The following provides information related to signs and symptoms of EDS and how the use of hand therapy can have a positive impact on those suffering from this unique condition.

 What is EDS?